hack3ric/mimic/README.md

 Currently Mimic does not ship prebuilt binaries.
 You have to build it from source.
 See [Building from Source](#building-from-source) for more information.

+You may want to use systemd to manage your Mimic instances.
+See [Usage for Systemd](#usage-for-systemd) for more information.

 ### Kernel Support

 To run Mimic, you need a fairly recent Linux kernel, compiled with BPF (`CONFIG_BPF_SYSCALL=y`), BPF JIT (`CONFIG_BPF_JIT=y`), and BTF (`CONFIG_DEBUG_INFO_BTF=y`) support.
 Most distros enable them on 64-bit systems by default.
 On single-board computers with custom kernel, recompilation with these options enabled is probably needed.